Xelminoe/GC-IITC-Projector/README.md

-## GitHub-JSON-Projector-IITC-Indexed
+## GC-IITC-Projector

 ### 📍 What is this?

-This is an IITC plugin for projecting geocaching points from GitHub-hosted `.json` files onto the IITC map.
+This is a pragram for scrapring and projecting geocaching points through Google Spreadsheet onto the IITC map.
 It supports visualization with color-coded markers based on geocache type.

 > ⚠️ This tool is intended for personal gameplay convenience.
 It does **not** access or expose premium-only caches.

 ---

-### ⚠️ Data Disclaimer
-The data in this repository may quickly become outdated.
-To keep your map current, it is strongly recommended that you set up your own data extraction and host your own JSON files.

 ---